 For Guest Posts, drop us a mail at, firstname.lastname@example.org.

 Written by Ishani Roy.
-Ishani is the Marketing Head at The Strong Traveller.
-Dr Instagram, she is a lifestyle and wellbeing writer, an avid reader, fond of minimalism and an ardent supporter of leading a sustainable lifestyle.
-Being a fitness enthusiast, she loves to work out when she’s not working.
-Apart from that, she also loves to check out delicious recipes from the internet while waiting for the perfect day to try that out by herself!
+Ishani is the Managing Editor at The Strong Traveller.
+She is a travel and lifestyle writer, an avid reader, fond of minimalism.
+She also loves to check out delicious recipes from the internet while waiting for the perfect day to try that out by herself!